VanderpoelLiam/liamvanderpoel.com/content/archive/uv.md

 ---
-title: "uv Python Package Manager"
+title: "Setting Up a Python Project with uv"
 date: 2025-04-03T15:57:12+02:00
-draft: true
+draft: false
 ---

-Astral have created an incredible tool [uv](https://docs.astral.sh/uv/) that replaces the frankly terrible system I have been using to manage python versions, projects and virtual environments.
-The idea is to go through an example of setting up a repository managed by uv using [cookiecutter-uv](https://github.com/VanderpoelLiam/cookiecutter-uv).
+Astral have created an incredible tool [uv](https://docs.astral.sh/uv/) that replaces every other tool I have been using to manage python versions, projects and virtual environments.
+This article goes through an example of setting up a repository managed by uv using [cookiecutter-uv](https://github.com/VanderpoelLiam/cookiecutter-uv) and then highlights common use cases.

 ## Initial Setup